R0NIN-6/Ravenshield_EliteCT/Guides/ECT_readme.md

 ### Version 2.05 Update (12/30/2022)
 - Updated the vanilla Rainbow AI version to be on par with the SD version (no laser support, no terrorist changes yet)
 - Room clearing updated across the board and improved from v1, no more crouch-clearing
 - AI teams will now turn on their night vision when they are in low-light, and turn them off when back in light.
 After struggling through the snowy night airport custom map, I realized the AI teams were probably not seeing well because they aren't programmed to handle darkness and turn on NVGs.
 So I added a little check anytime the AI team enters their patrolling state.
 If they enter a well-lit area, they will turn them off.
-There aren't alot of really dark maps to test this on so I will be making my own night version of maps.
+There aren't a lot of really dark maps to test this on so I will be making my own night version of maps.
 - New ROE feature: AI will switch to silenced weapons if their primary is not silenced and they are in infiltrate.
 This works for player and AI teams.
 - AI Grenade Move To command now incorporates ROE to determine stance/speed (i.e. they will crouch-walk to position and throw the grenade still crouched if in infiltrate/recon)
 - Re-introduced radio silence, now as an executable function but the user has to manually go to 'user.ini'.
 It doesn't stay on when you die or when a flash-bang goes off around you.